newrelic/nri-kubernetes/openshift/README.md

 - macOS (uses `docker`)

 **Usage:**
-- select the context the openshift local cluster you just created
+- select the kubernetes context that you just installed the openshift local cluster in
 ```bash
 ./openshift/run.sh
 ```